Plugins

 Permissions

 Plugins declare permissions they need.
-Slots are gated on permissions:
+Common categories:

 Admins can review the requested permissions when enabling a plugin.
+Settings sub-results in the settings sidebar fulltext search expose plugin settings directly.

 Admin Dashboard